 What is a Relish?

 A relish is a product that is cooked and pickled and made of chopped fruits, herbs or vegetables.
 It is typically used as a condiment to enhance another food.
+The required relishes equipment and tools are the same as those needed for chutney and jam.

 What is a Chutney?